What Is a Medication Technician?

 Medication technicians are responsible for providing patients with non-injectable prescription medications.
-These professionals work under the supervision of registered nurses or other medical staff to prepare, distribute and monitor the effects of a patient's medication.
+These professionals work under the supervision of registered nurses or other medical staff to prepare, distribute, and monitor the effects of a patient's medication.
 Common places of employment include retirement centers and nursing homes.
-This job may require standing for extended periods of time.
+The average medication technician job description states that the job may require standing for extended periods.

 |Licensure and Certification||Nursing assistant certification; medication technician/aide certification|

 |Key Skills||Excellent communication and organizational skills|

 Source: U.S. Bureau of Labor Statistics, Job postings by employers (May 2019), *PayScale.com.